thi-ng/umbrella/packages/wasm-api/README.md

      *
      * Each module's imports will be grouped by its declared module ID, which
      * also needs to be used to declare extern functions on the WASM side.
+     *
+     * Async functions given as WASM imports are will be auto-wrapped using
+     * `WebAssembly.Suspend`.
      */
     getImports(): CustomImports {
         return {